 Sport is an integral part of Erasmus+, the programme for EU action in the field of education, training, youth and sport.
 The current programme for 2021-2027 allocates 1.9% of its overall budget to sport.

 Promoting ‘learning mobility of sport staff, as well as cooperation, quality, inclusion, creativity and innovation at the level of sport organisations and sport policies’ was emphasised as one of three key objectives of the current Erasmus+ programme.
-Actions to attain this objective include, inter alia, fostering mobility, especially for staff in grassroots sports, and increasing virtual learning possibilities, creating partnerships for cooperation and exchanges of best practices, including small-scale partnerships, fostering wider and more inclusive access to the programme, and supporting non-profit sporting events that promote issues of relevance to grassroots sports.
+Actions to attain this objective include, inter alia, fostering mobility, especially for staff in grassroots sports, increasing virtual learning possibilities, creating partnerships for cooperation and exchanges of best practices, including small-scale partnerships, fostering wider and more inclusive access to the programme, and supporting non-profit sporting events that promote issues of relevance to grassroots sports.

 2. European Week of Sport

 An EU-wide ‘European Sport Day’ was first proposed by Parliament in its February 2012 resolution on the European dimension in sport.
 In September 2015, the European Week of Sport (EWOS) was launched, with the aim of promoting sport and physical activity across Europe at national, regional and local levels and encouraging European citizens to lead a better, healthier lifestyle.
-As a 2022 Eurobarometer survey showed, 62% of Europeans never or seldom exercise or play sport.
+As a 2022 Eurobarometer survey showed, 62% of Europeans never or seldom exercise or play a sport.
 As a result, people’s health and well-being suffer, as does the economy, and this leads to increased spending on healthcare, loss of productivity in the workplace and reduced employability.

 Since 2017, the EWOS has been held between 23 and 30 September all across Europe, with Member States and partner countries organising a wide range of activities and events.
 In 2023, 36 000 events took place involving nearly 11 million people.